gruntjs/grunt-contrib-concat/README.md

 #### separator
 Type: `String`
-Default value: linefeed
+Default: linefeed

 Concatenated files will be joined on this string.
 If you're post-processing concatenated JavaScript files with a minifier, you may need to use a semicolon `';'` as the separator.

 #### banner
 Type: `String`
-Default value: empty string
+Default: empty string

 This string will be prepended to the beginning of the concatenated output.
 It is processed using [grunt.template.process][], using the default options.